 NHS or private prescription?

-Sildenafil and apomorphine can be prescribed on the NHS for any man with erectile dysfunction.
 The other phosphodiesterase inhibitors and alprostadil can only be prescribed on the NHS for men who:

 - Have diabetes, MS, Parkinson's disease, poliomyelitis, prostate cancer, severe pelvic injury, single-gene neurological disease, spina bifida, or spinal cord injury.

-- Are receiving dialysis for renal failure.
+- Are receiving dialysis for chronic kidney disease.

 - Have had radical pelvic surgery, prostatectomy, or a kidney transplant.